Mathematics and Push-ups: both sequential subjects.

 he slows down and down and down more and more and more, until he

 becomes overwhelmed.
-In California in 2014, that overwhelm comes at
+In California in 2014, 50% of all high school

 And then the student begins to feel inadequate.
 He thinks there is